Ruling MLAs create ruckus in Jharkhand Assembly over SIR, House adjourned twice | Politics

 ''Our demands are a CBI probe into the Surya Hansda 'encounter' death and return of land to farmers,'' Marandi said.

+Hansda, who contested multiple assembly polls, was arrested from Nawadih village in Deoghar on August 10, and the alleged encounter took place when he was being taken to Rahadbadia Hills in Godda district to recover hidden weapons.

+He had allegedly snatched a weapon from the police and fired at them while attempting to flee custody.
+The police retaliated, resulting in his death.

-Marandi claimed that the Congress was raising the SIR issue only to dilute the state's burning issues.
+Marandi claimed that the Congress was raising the SIR issue only to divert people's attention from the state's burning issues.

-Parliamentary Affairs Minister Radhakrishna Kishore said the government would reply to the issues raised by the BJP after the lunch break.
+Parliamentary Affairs Minister Radhakrishna Kishore said the government would reply to the concerns raised by the Congress legislature party leader Yadav after the lunch break.

 When members didn't return to their seats despite repeated requests, the Speaker adjourned the House till 2 pm.